FrozenMetroid/pokeplatinum/README.md

 - 1000 steps in Safari Zone instead of 500
 - Toggleable party-wide Exp.
 Share
 - Honey Trees only take 30 minutes to give an encounter rather than 6 hours
-- A myriad of changes to the battle system, as documented below

-# Battle Changes

-HP bar is faster now.

-The data structure for Trainers has been completely overhauled to be like how it is in HeartGold-Engine -- now Trainers' Pokémon can have custom Poké Balls, Abilities, EVs, IVs, etc.

-Currently, the only modifications to stats, abilities, learnsets, etc. have been made to Pokémon within the Sinnoh regional Pokédex, which has been updated to include the following lines to round out less common types, bringing the total from 210 to 230:
+- Additional Pokémon included in Sinnoh's regional Pokédex to increase encounter variety and type representation:
     - Aron
     - Bagon
     - Electrike
     - Growlithe
     - Horsea
+    - Ledyba
+    - Makuhita
+    - Mankey
     - Sableye
     - Shroomish
     - Smoochum
+    - Spinarak
     - Vulpix

-The cursor on the bottom screen during a battle is now able to be moved up from the Run button to the Fight button.
+- A myriad of changes to the battle system, as documented below

+# Battle Changes

+### Pokémon

+All Pokémon have received changes to any combination of their learnsets, Abilities, and/or stats.

 ### Additional Abilities:

 - Piercing Eye (CUSTOM): Lowers foes' Evasion on switch-in.
 - Artillery (CUSTOM): Raises the power of beam moves (Ice Beam, Bubble Beam, etc.)
 - Supreme Overlord (Supreme Lord in-game): Raises the power of a move by 10% for each fainted ally